JarbasAl/intent_assistant/readme.md

 ### Intent Tests

-A good intent is a intent that triggers when expected
+A good intent is an intent that triggers when expected

 Intent tests ensure things work as expected and highlight places where humans can improve things